C++ Compilation Process

 In this phase, the compiler performs lexical, syntax, and semantic analysis on the preprocessed source code.
 Let's look into each.

-Lexical Anaylsis (lexing)
+Lexical Analysis (lexing)

 The preprocessing tokens the compiler has processed thus far are now converted to compiler tokens.
 These tokens are more specific than preprocessing tokens.
 For instance, if is an "identifier" preprocessing token, but here it's an "if" compiler token.
 Each preprocessing token becomes a compiler token - there's no re-tokenising.